 - Chapter 3.7 A Faculty Transitional Journey from Single Mode to HyFlex Teaching, written by Zahira Merchant, tells the story of how a faculty new to HyFlex experienced joining an existing faculty already practicing HyFlex delivery in a graduate program.

-- Chapter 3.X Contribute Your HyFlex Story, is a perpetually open call for case reports from designers, faculty and institutions who have experienced Hybrid-Flexible course design and implmentation first hand, even if they use a different name for this appoach.
+- Chapter 3.X Contribute Your HyFlex Story, is a perpetually open call for case reports from designers, faculty, and institutions who have experienced Hybrid-Flexible course design and implementation firsthand, even if they use a different name for this approach.

 End-of-Chapter Survey: How would you rate the overall quality of this chapter?